socialtables/socialtables.github.io/style-guides/css/README.md

 We use the Bootstrap V3 responsive utilities.
 [Click here](http://getbootstrap.com/css/#responsive-utilities) to read more.

-Use the following responsive utilities file in your projects: {insert link to ST Responsive utils file}
+Use the following responsive utilities file in your projects: https://github.com/socialtables/css-assets/blob/master/css/responsive-utils.css

 ## Further Reading